top of page

 This is a daily activity amongst Kayan men, especially the younger men who not only see metuk pukat (fish netting) as a way to source food for the family, but also as a form of leisure activity.
 In the past meju pukat was a necessity, as they had to source food from the forest and rivers.

-Anih nah hadui daha' lake' Kayan, bi lebih2 na men dalo nyam.
-Te' mukat nih avan daha' ilo ket en daha' kani (masik) men amin daha' bi daha nyam kere' nih avan daha' te' ngelu'an lim kah lahuh.
+Anih nah hadui daha' lake' Kayan, bi lebih2 na' men dalo' nyam.
+Tey mukat nih avan daha' ilo ket en daha' kani (masik) men amin daha' bi daha' nyam kere' nih avan daha' tey ngelu'an lim kah lahuh.
 Menuna, nunih nah daha' ilo kuman daha', ket men tana dahin men unge'.

 Most Kayan now own at least one small engine powered boat to get them around the rivers to do their fishing, or for going to their farm.
 This has improved their movements quite significantly as in the past, families used to paddle their boats for hours to get to the farm.